Every company has to make choices when it comes to how it markets and sells and, in some cases, who it is and what it sells.

 - Transaction or relationship?
-Is this a one-night stand or a long-term relationship?
-Buying a conference table from a conference room specialty store is more transactional, as you likely need only one or two tables and won’t be in the market for another anytime soon.
+Is this a one-night stand or long-time relationship?
+Buying a conference table from a conference room specialty store is more transactional as you likely need only one or two tables and won’t be in the market for another anytime soon.
 As a transaction seller, your focus is on the sale and on optimizing driving points and funnel points and your conversion funnel.
 But if the buying cycle is short or your product is complex, you must build a relationship.
-You must optimize several persuasive scenarios, for early-, middle-, and late-stage buyers and repeat-buying scenarios.
+You must optimize several persuasive scenarios — for early-, middle-, and late-stage buyers and repeat-buying scenarios.

 - Speed or quality?
 Does the customer demand delivery speed, or is quality more important?
 The higher the product’s quality, the higher the bar on the customer experience both with the buying process and the actual product itself.
 The good news is the customer is willing to wait a little.
 Would your Starbucks coffee be as special if it was handed to you immediately after you ordered it?
 If you sell speed, customers are willing to trade some quality for quickness.